openedx/edx-documentation/en_us/course_authors/source/getting_started/accessibility.rst

 * Adobe provides a detailed accessibility PDF repair workflow using Acrobat XI: http://www.adobe.com/content/dam/Adobe/en/accessibility/products/acroba t/pdfs/acrobat-xi-pdf-accessibility-repair-workflow.pdf

-* Adobe Accessibility (Adobe) is a comprehensive collection of resources on PDF authoring and repair, using Adobe’s products: http://www.adobe.com/accessibility.html
+* Adobe Accessibility (Adobe) is a comprehensive collection of resources on PDF authoring and repair, using Adobe's products: http://www.adobe.com/accessibility.html

 * PDF Accessibility (University of Washington) provides a step-by-step guide to creating accessible PDFs from different sources and using different applications: